Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Deep Joint Protection and Source-Channel Coding

-In the test stage, the plain image $\boldsymbol{x}$ is first converted to the encrypted image $\boldsymbol{y}$ by the image owner using Eq. \eqref{encrypt}.
-Then the encrypted image $\boldsymbol{y}$ is sent to the DJSCC transmission service provider.
-DJSCC transmission is executed using Eq. \eqref{encode} and Eq. \eqref{decode} and the decoded image $\boldsymbol{y}$ is obtained.
-The DJSCC transmission service provider sends the decoded image $\boldsymbol{\hat{y}}$ to the image recipient, which uses Eq. \eqref{decrypt} to decrypt the decoded image $\boldsymbol{\hat{y}}$.
-The process of test stage is illustrated in the lower part of Fig.~\ref{Fig:edjscc}.
+In the test stage, the plain image $\boldsymbol{x}$ is first converted to the protected image $\boldsymbol{y}$ by the image owner using Eq. \eqref{encrypt}.
+The protected image $\boldsymbol{y}$ is then sent to the DJSCC transmission service provider.
+DJSCC transmission is executed using Eq. \eqref{encode} and Eq. \eqref{decode} and the decoded image $\boldsymbol{\hat{y}}$ is obtained.
+The DJSCC transmission service provider sends the decoded image $\boldsymbol{\hat{y}}$ to the image recipient, which uses Eq. \eqref{decrypt} to deprotected the decoded image $\boldsymbol{\hat{y}}$.
+The test stage process is illustrated in the lower part of Fig.~\ref{Fig:edjscc}.